juliajoo/docs/_posts/2019-04-30-sensors-humidity_temp.md

+---
+layout: post
+title:  "Humidity and Temperature Sensors"
+date:   2019-04-30 01:30:13 +0000
+categories: Sensors
+tags: Humidity Temp
+---

+Some info about humidity and temp

 # DHT22 (Humidity and temperature sensor)

 This basic, low cost digital sensor is simple to use, outputting digital signal data on the data pin, however, you can only get new data from it every 2 seconds.
 It requires no analog inputs.